-Funeral services for Walter will be held at 11:00 AM, on Tuesday, July 10, 2018, at the United Methodist Church, Renwick.
-Visitation will be held from 5:00 to 7:00 PM on Monday, July 9, 2018, the United Methodist Church, Renwick with Masonic Rites at 7:00 PM.
-Burial for Walter and Betty will be following the service in Elmwood Cemetery with Military Honors conducted.
+Funeral services for Walter was held on Tuesday, July 10, 2018, at the United Methodist Church, Renwick.
+Visitation was Monday, July 9, 2018, the United Methodist Church, Renwick with Masonic Rites.
+Burial for Walter and Betty was in Elmwood Cemetery with Military Honors conducted.

 Walter G. Martin was born June 20, 1930, to Bert Clair and Pearl (Trask) Martin of Renwick.
 Walter attended Renwick High School and graduated as Valedictorian of his high school class in 1947.
 He went on to Iowa State University and was a member of the Air Force ROTC program where he graduated from in 1951.
 He met his wife Betty while visiting his sister in Nashville, TN.
 Betty and Walter were married on October 5, 1952 at the Park Avenue Baptist Church in Nashville, TN.
 After their wedding they drove up the Alcan Highway together in a 1948 Kaiser where Walter was stationed in Anchorage, AK during the Korean Conflict.
 He was very proud of his service in the military and in 1954 Walter and Betty moved back to Renwick where they started farming with Walter's parents.
 He continued to serve in the Air Force Reserve where he retired as Major from the Mason City 174th Refueling Squadron.